 The Bagley College of Engineering/IMAGE Summer Bridge Program (SBP) is a part of the Louis Stokes Mississippi Alliance for Minority Participation.
 Within the state, seven of the eight 4 year institutions of higher learning use a Summer Bridge Program to help first year minority students adjust to university life at their respective institutions.
 With a commitment to growing the number of minority graduates in engineering, BCoE has a goal to increase enrollment of women from 21.9% to 25% and to improve African-American student make-up from 12.3% to 20%.
 Students participating in the Summer Bridge Program are provided on-campus housing, class instructors, peer counselors, textbook/materials and meal stipends.

 Incoming freshmen interested in the Summer Bridge Program in the Bagley College of Engineering (BCoE) at Mississippi State University, should be majoring in one of the following:

-Students will attend the second term of MSU's summer session and will receive an overview in college algebra, pre-calculus and chemistry.
+Students who will attend the Bridge Program will receive an overview in college algebra, pre-calculus, chemistry, physics, and computer programming.

 Learning Strategies and Life Skills

 Participants will receive instruction in strategies which may be used in their college courses.
 Mandatory study hall will be held Sunday through Thursday evenings.

 Parents may also have to adjust to the demands of having a child in college; therefore, parents will participate in the Bridge orientation.
 This orientation session does not replace the MSU Orientation.

 Participants will attend classes throughout the entire 5-week term.
 Class schedules will simulate a typical semester schedule of classes.

 Each participant will be assigned a BCoE upperclassman mentor.
 These mentors will provide academic and personal support for participants throughout the Summer Bridge Program.

 The generous sponsorship of corporate partners has made it possible for all participants to attend the program at no cost.